kadegnon/tia-grandgousier/web/README.md

 ```

 As this app was designed as web app, it requires to be deployed on a web server.
-Built files are meant to be served over an HTTP server. **Opening index.html over file:// won't work.**
+Files built in **dist/** folder are meant to be served over an HTTP server. **Opening index.html over file:// won't work.**
 To do so, locally and for test purpose, a web server can be executed.
 Many solutions exist :

 * Use BusyBox, pre-installed in most Linux distribution